Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Material and methods

 This formulation identifies a quite generic supervised classification device, and its effectiveness in defining decision rules for spectroscopic datasets has been reported in \cite{Wu1996}, \cite{Dean2006}, \cite{Toher2007}, \cite{Murphy2012} and \cite{Jacques2010}, among others.
 For a general account on probabilistic model-based discriminant analysis and clustering methods in chemometrics, the reader is referred to the excellent review in \cite{Bouveyron2013}.

 Among the many specifications developed from the probabilistic structure in \eqref{joint_density_EDDA_varsel}, the one considered here is the so called Eigenvalue Decomposition Discriminant Analysis (EDDA) \cite{Bensmail1996}.
 EDDA defines a family of constrained models, where different assumptions about the covariance matrices are imposed by considering the following eigenvalue decomposition: where $\boldsymbol{D}_g$ is an orthogonal matrix of eigenvectors, determining groups orientation, $\boldsymbol{A}_g$ is a diagonal matrix such that $|\boldsymbol{A}_g|=1$, accounting for groups shape, and $\lambda_g=|\boldsymbol{\Sigma}_g|^{1/p}$ is a scalar that controls the associated volume.
 By imposing some of the quantities in \eqref{sigma_dec_varsel} to be equal across groups, the problem of over-parametrized modeling is mitigated.
+Notice that such class of models is particularly flexible, as it includes very popular classification methods like Linear Discriminant Analysis (LDA) and Quadratic Discriminant Analysis (QDA) as special cases \cite{Hastie1996}.
+In details, LDA is obtained by constraining the covariance matrices to be group-wise equal, $\boldsymbol{\Sigma}_g=\boldsymbol{\Sigma}$, $\forall g \in \{1,\ldots,G\}$; whereas a QDA classifier is recovered when every quantity in \eqref{sigma_dec_varsel} is free to vary across components.
 REDDA \cite{Cappozzo2019b}, a robust model-based classifier, was introduced to extend the EDDA framework to handle label noise and outliers.
 REDDA is based on the maximization of a \textit{trimmed mixture log-likelihood} \cite{Neykov2007}, where a trimming level $\gamma$ assures that the most unlikely $\lfloor N\gamma \rfloor$ data points under the postulated model are discarded, ultimately robustifying parameter estimates.
 Nonetheless, despite the parsimonious structure induced by the eigen-decomposition in \eqref{sigma_dec_varsel}, for analytical spectroscopic applications the number of variables can be much greater than the number of observations, so much so that the REDDA model may still suffer from the curse of dimensionality \cite{bellman1957dynamic}, jeopardizing its performance in high-dimensional spaces.
 To overcome this limitation, a recent contribution in the literature proposes to include a variable selection step within the REDDA framework \cite{Cappozzo2020}: the core methodology employed in the present paper.
 Under the reasonable assumption that only a portion of the spectral region is relevant for class discrimination, the procedure robustly identifies a subset of wavenumbers onto which building a (robust) decision rule.
 The attained output is a method that performs high-dimensional classification with variable selection, safeguarding it from potential label noise and outliers, identifying such anomalous samples as a by-product of the learning process.